 The adoption process may differ from adoption centre to centre.
 You’re advised to contact your preferred centre for their full adoption process.

 Things to Know Before Adopting a Rabbit

-As a new rabbit owner, you might be unsure of how you can prepare for the arrival of your rabbit.
+As a new rabbit owner, you might be unsure of how you can care for and make your new furiend feel at home.

-To make things easier for you, here’s a list of things you should know and items you should get.
+To help you, here’s a list of things you should know and items you should get for your rabbit.